 The aim of this site is to document the plastic models produced by FROG from the period of the 1950’s to 1976 as well as the Frog spawn that followed.
 For those who are interested in the earlier history of Frog and Penguins other than the two features I have included on the site I would recommend the Frog Penguin site at frogpenguin.com.
 Although the title say’s Frog Model Aircraft both ships and cars are of course included as well as pages on Airfix and Revell from the same period.
 Interestingly Airfix have released a Whitley and Shackleton in 2015 both of which were Frog subjects.
 The Airfix offerings are of course far more refined.
 Up until now the Frog versions were the only game in town, and both models stood the test of time and build in to reasonable models.
 Both are still available.

-The site was first created in April 2011 and it’s home is opposite the historic railway station of Przemysl a beautiful Polish City dating from the 8th Century.
-We also have a small shop selling both Frog and Frog Spawn mainly mail order, but we do have limited stock for retail.
+The site was first created in April 2011 and it’s home is opposite the 18th Century railway station of Przemysl a beautiful Polish City that is over a thousand years old.
 If anybody would like to contribute to the content of the site please get in touch.
-In the meantime please feel free to visit and maybe take part in our forum.
 Thank you for your visit and above all enjoy the hobby.

 Just a quick note about copyright and sources.
 All photo’s & models except where credited are from my own collection.
 Illustrations of period newspapers are the copyright of the publications named and are reproduced with permission.
 They should not be copied.
 I have relied heavily on Richard Lines and Leif Hellstrom’s amazing book Frog Model Aircraft 1932-1976 published by New Cavendish books in 1989 a title that every Frog Enthusiast should own.